Deported Illinois Army veteran officially becomes US citizen, allowed to stay in Chicago

+CHICAGO (WLS) -- A U.S. Army veteran who was fighting to stay in the country after being deported to Mexico has officially become an American citizen.

-Miguel Perez Jr., a 39-year-old veteran of the war in Afghanistan, was sworn in at a naturalization ceremony Friday in Chicago.
+Miguel Perez Jr., a 39-year-old veteran who served in Afghanistan, was sworn in at a sudden and personal naturalization ceremony in Chicago on Friday.
 Perez had recently returned to Chicago on a two-week permit to attend a citizenship hearing.

 RELATED: Illinois deported Army veteran back in Chicago as free man for 1st time in decade

-Perez was deported to Mexico roughly 18 months ago, after his original petition for citizenship was denied due to a 2010 drug conviction.
+Perez was deported to Mexico roughly 18 months ago.
+His deportation followed a more than 7-year sentence in prison on a drug conviction.

 RELATED: Judge orders Chicago Army veteran deported to Mexico

-"How can you deport someone who fought for the country?" he asked.
-"And I'm not just talking about me, I'm talking about thousands of deported veterans that are all over the world."

 Perez served in the U.S. Army Special Forces and was deployed to Afghanistan twice in the wake of the 9/11 attacks.
-He returned with severe PTSD, later developing a drug addition.
+He returned with severe post-traumatic stress disorder, which he said lead to a drug addition.

 RELATED: Citizenship denied for Illinois Army veteran fighting deportation